eclipse/mraa/docs/building.md

 make
 ~~~~~~~~~~~~~

-Our cmake configure has a number of options, `cmake -i` will ask you all sorts
+Our cmake configure has a number of options, cmake-gui or ccmake can show you
-of interesting questions, you can disable swig modules, build documentation
-etc...
+all the options.
+The interesting ones are detailed below:

 Few recommended options:
 Changing install path from /usr/local to /usr
  -DCMAKE_INSTALL_PREFIX:PATH=/usr

 Building debug build:
  -DCMAKE_BUILD_TYPE=DEBUG

 Using clang instead of gcc:
  -DCMAKE_C_COMPILER=/usr/bin/clang -DCMAKE_CXX_COMPILER=/usr/bin/clang

 Building with an older version of swig (swig 2.0+) requires the disabling of javascript:
  -DBUILDSWIGNODE=OFF

+Disabling python module building
+ -DBUILDSWIGPYTHON=OFF

+Building doc, this will require sphinx & doxygen
+ -BUILDDOC=ON

 Using coverity
 --------------